xiaoyu0928/xiaoyu0928.github.io/index.md

 ## News

-- My postgrad student and I have won 2nd place in SIG-III International Paper Contest Award, which will be presented at the 2023 ASIS&T annual meeting!
+- One short research paper and one application for Early Career Colloquium have been accepted by iConference 2024, which will be held in Jilin, China.
-- Two research posters have been accepted by 2023 ASIS&T annual meeting, which will be held in London, UK.
+- I won the "Best Paper Award in Sociotechnical Concerns " in 2023 ASIS&T SIG-ILS Paper Completion.